DS-100/sp22/grad_proj/gradproject.md

 ## Deliverables and Grade Breakdown <a name="grade-breakdown"></a>

+**NEW ADJUSTED GRADING POLICY:** There are two grading options.
+You may either participate in peer grading, or you can choose not to.
+In order to opt into the peer grading option, make sure to submit the first draft of your project on Gradescope.
+If you don't submit anything, you'd default to the no peer grading option.

+The grading breakdown for each option is the following:

+### Peer Grading Option

 | Deliverable                          	| Weight 	|
 |--------------------------------------	|--------	|
 | Research proposal and project groups 	| 10%    	|